kopinjol/Trivial-Hacking/README.md

 >https https://www.airtel.in > airtel.html

 Step 4.
 Now comes the real magic (which will be created by you).
-The html file tha you downloaded is most often than not the index.html file of the website.
+The html file that you downloaded is most often than not the index.html file of the website.
 This index.html file (which is found by typing "https https://www.airtel.in") is the gateway to the whole server.
 It has links that you can use to go anywhere.
-Of course wou will have to play around and modify the html first.
+Of course you will have to play around and modify the html first.

+Last step.
+Load the modified html in firefox or any browser and now use the modified links to go wherever you want.